tnear/git/submodule.md

 A submodule is a git repository which is a sub-directory of another git repository.

-## update
+## Initialize
 `git submodule update --init` will initialize initializes repositories defined in `.gitmodules`.

-`git submodule update --init --recursive` also initializes nested submodules.
+`git submodule update --init --recursive` initializes nested submodules.

+These commands are useful after pulling the repository for the first time.

+## Get latest changes from remote
+Run `git module update --remote` to pull newest changes from submodule's remote repository.

+Add `--recursive` to do it recursively.

 ## Resources
 - https://git-scm.com/docs/git-submodule